Bugs5382/project-app-setup/template/npm/README.md

 4. [License](#license)

 ## Keyword Definitions

-This NPM is designed to support medical applications with potential impact on patient care and diagnoses, this package documentation, and it's peer package [node-hl7-server]() follow these definitions when it comes to the documentation.

 Keywords such as "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL".